 Explicit Double-sided Incentive Management: SaaSquatch manages all rewards associated with a referral program; both the rewards earned from making referrals as well as the rewards given to new users in a double-sided incentive program.
 SaaSquatch also ties these rewards tightly to your users identities.
 This lets companies have complete control over what rewards users have access to, revoke rewards, track payout and avoid the potential headaches of leaked global-use coupon codes or secret landing pages.

 Other fraud prevention measures that involve other systems:

 - The Threat of Cancellation: Existing users that are looking to game the referral system can often be deterred by the threat of losing access to their account.
 This is particularly effective for SaaS, games, or marketplace companies because users often have vested value in keeping their accounts active, and fear losing access to a service they regularly use.

 Example 1 -- Bad Incentive, Shallow Goalpost, No Implicit Prevention: For example, imagine a referral program that gives people $100 in cash for each email address that they provide to an anonymous web form.
-It is easy to exploit this type program by providing fake email addresses, and anonymous users making referrals.
-While it would still be possible to create systems for fraud detection and response within Referral SaaSquatch, it would be a routine exercise to get around those systems with access to fake email addresses and proxy servers.
-Even if someone was caught repeatedly abusing the system, they would have already received their cash payout and the company would have no viable tracking means to pursue response from potentially anonymous individuals.
+It is easy to exploit this type of program by providing fake email addresses, especially with unidentified users making referrals.
+While it would still be possible to create systems for fraud detection and response within SaaSquatch, it would be a routine exercise to get around those systems with access to fake email addresses and proxy servers.
+Even if someone was caught repeatedly abusing the system, they would have already received their cash payout and the company would have no viable tracking means to pursue response from potentially untraceable individuals.

 The best strategy for fraud management is preventing fraud before it happens, but sometimes you may need to respond to fraud cases regardless either on a one-off basis, or as a general strategy.